Menu

 Disaster Response Technician College Education Recommendations

 While many technician positions only require a high school diploma, some require an associate degree.
 Associate degrees usually take two years to complete.
-Unity Environmental University offers a flexible Associate of Applied Science degree in Environmental Studies to prepare you for an entry-level position.

 High-paying disaster relief jobs such as Environmental Emergency Planner and Emergency Management Director often require a bachelor’s or master’s degree.
 This can take four to six years to complete depending on the program.